isomerpages/csa-sicw1/pages/speaker-katerina-megas-draft.md

 #### **Ms Katerina Megas (Draft)**

 *Program Manager for the Cybersecurity for the Internet-of-Things (IoT) program and the Commercial Adoption Lead for the Trusted Identities Group*
-National Institute of Standards and Technology (NIST)
+National Institute of Standards and Technology (NIST), US

 ##### **Biography**